-The GIRFT national report on spinal surgery has now been published.
+The GIRFT national report on spinal surgery was published in January 2019.

 Five minutes with… Mike Hutton